ecraft2learn/ai/snap/API.md

 In such a set up the ide can be accessed through the ```contentWindow``` property, e.g.

     var ide = document.getElementsByTagName("iframe")[0].contentWindow.world.children[0];

+### Cross-domain iframes

+If the iframe and the container do not share domains, you won't be able to reach the world and, thus, the API.
+For that particular case, you should use the `postMessage` mechanism, as follows:

+    document.querySelector('iframe').postMessage(
+        { selector: <API selector>, params: <param array> }, '*'
+    );

+For instance, to get the value of a variable named "foo", you would do:

+    document.querySelector('iframe').postMessage(
+        { selector: 'getVar', params: [ 'foo' ] },
+        '*'
+    );

+The way to capture the return values of these messages from the page containing the iframe is to define an `onmessage` listener:

+    winndow.addEventListener('message',function(e) {
+        console.log('the response to', e.data.selector, 'is', e.data.response);
+    },false);

+Note that `e.data.selector` carries the original selector back, so you can tie it to the request, while `e.data.response` carries the return value of the API method call.

 ## Interacting with the IDE